vanshdhiman090/inventory_matrics_analysis_google_sheets/README.md

 # Project Overview

-This project demonstrates how to track inventory health and plan for demand variability using simple formulas.
-It covers:
+This project shows how to keep track of inventory and prepare for changes in demand using easy formulas.
+It includes:
-Days of Supply – How long current stock will last based on average daily demand.
+Days of Supply – How many days your current stock will last.
-Inventory Turns – How frequently inventory is cycled or sold over a period.
+Inventory Turns – How often your stock gets sold and replaced.
-Safety Stock – A buffer to prevent stockouts during lead time.
+Safety Stock – Extra stock to prevent running out during delivery delays.
-Reorder Point – The inventory level at which a new order should be placed.
+Reorder Point – The stock level at which you should order more.

 ### Formulas used: